Amber Rudd has warned that moderates are being purged from mainstream parties in a move that could cost the Tories a majority at the next election.

 "That has not changed.”.

-Such a high profile resignation from his heart of his Cabinet will surely come as a huge blow to Mr Johnson, who has been fighting a rearguard action since MPs took control of the Commons this week to force him to seek an extension to Brexit on October 31.
+Such a high profile resignation from his heart of his Cabinet will surely come as a huge blow to Mr Johnson, since MPs took control of the Commons this week to force him to seek an extension to Brexit on October 31.

 Brexit Party leader Nigel Farage has offered Mr Johnson a "non-aggression" pact at the next election in a move the prominent Eurosceptic predicted could secure a 100-seat majority.